gitopia/git-remote-gitopia/readme.md

 make install
 ```

-By default, make builds with local testing configurations.
-If you want to build with `dev` or `prod` configurations, set an env variable `GITOPIA_ENV`
+By default, make builds with production configurations.
+If you want to build with `dev` or `testing` configurations, set an env variable `GITOPIA_ENV` with respective value

+For example, you can build with dev configurations using the following command
 ```
 export GITOPIA_ENV=dev && make install
 ```